CirroBuild/FrostiDocs/blog/2020-07-01-we-put-a-sql-database-on-the-internet.md

 <!-- truncate -->

-## The idea
+## Why we built QuestDB

-QuestDB has built what we think is the fastest Open Source SQL Database in existence.
-We really do.
-And we're pretty proud of it, in fact.
-So much so that we wanted to give anyone that wanted the opportunity a chance to take it for a spin.
+We've built the fastest open source SQL Database and we're pretty proud of it.
+We wanted to give anyone that wanted the opportunity a chance to take it for a spin.
 With real data.
 Doing real queries.
 Almost anyone can pull together a demo that performs great under just the right conditions, with all the parameters tightly controlled.